blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource-react/CONFDOCS.md

 *Name of the project.*

 The project name is in most cases identical to the repository name.

+### <a name="blackfluxrobo-config-plugin-var-ref-nccenabled">nccEnabled</a>  : `boolean`

+*Enable ncc for service.*

+Uses NCC to compile service.
+Please ensure that the service still works after ncc compilation.

 ### <a name="blackfluxrobo-config-plugin-var-ref-awsregion">awsRegion</a>  : `string`